tegonal/lasius-docker-compose/README.md

 If you would like to use Lasius in a commercial setting, please contact us at [info@tegonal.com](mailto:info@tegonal.com).
 We can manage your deployment and provide support for your team.

+## Customization

+### Terms of Service
+You can require users to accept your Terms of Service before they are able to use Lasius.
+To enable this feature, answer 'yes' to the corresponding question during setup in production mode.
+Then, edit the template files in `production/termsofservice/` to reflect your Terms of Service.
+There is one HTML file per supported language (e.g. `en.html` for English).
+Please note that if you update those files later, you also have to change `LASIUS_TERMSOFSERVICE_VERSION` in `production/.env` and restart the service in order to force users to accept the updated version of the terms.

 ## Terms of use

 Lasius is licensed under Gnu Affero General Public License v3.0.
 Please read the [LICENSE](LICENSE) file for more